phayes/sidefuzz/README.md

 SideFuzz works with Go, C, C++ and other langauges that compile to wasm.

-The wasm module should provide three exports:
+The wasm module should provide four exports:

 1. Memory exported to "memory"

-2. A function named "len" that provides the desired input array length in bytes.
+2. A function named "fuzz".
+This function will be repeatedly called during the fuzzing process.

-3. A function named "sidefuzz" that takes two `i32` arguments.
-The first argument is a pointer to the start of the input array, the second argument is the length of the input array.
+3. A function named "input_pointer" that returns an i32 pointer to a location in linear memory where we can can write a an array of bytes.
+The "fuzz" fuction should read this array of bytes as input for it's fuzzing.

-The `sidefuzz` function will be called repeatedly during the fuzzing process.
+4. A function named "input_len" that returns an i32 with the desired length of input in bytes.

 ## FAQ